 The Great Schism was both a religious and political conflict.
 The political conflict was whether the pope had authority over the patriarchs or not.
 In 1053, Greek churches were forced to close in Southern Italy.
 In retaliation, orders were given by the patriarch of Constantinople Michael Celularius for the closure of Latin churches in Constantinople in 1054.

-The Norman Conquest of England was the invasion and occupation of England in 1066 by the army of Normans, Breton, Flemish and French.
-These forces were led William the conqueror.
+The Norman Conquest of England was the invasion and occupation of England in 1066 by the army of Normans, Breton, Flemish, and French.
+These forces were led by William the conqueror.
 The conquest was significant in the history of England because it connected England more closely to Europe.